Getting Started

 Validate your manifest before deployment:

-project-planton validate --manifest postgres.yaml
+project-planton validate -f postgres.yaml

 This runs validation rules defined in the protobuf, catching errors like: